ymatto/Station-Manager-2/README.md

 Or if you want to create an alternative docker compose file for testing, you can use this:
 `docker compose -f test-docker-compose.yml up --abort-on-container-exit`

-To use the optional TTS server script with default config (which is used for voice announcements in the example staation), run `TTS_server.rb` within its folder.
+The included Text-To-Speech `TTS_server.rb` script can also be optionally used to enable automated voice synthesis for your station's DJ.
+This script must be run separately from the core docker compose setup.
+To use the default config (which is used for voice announcements in the example staation), run `TTS_server.rb` within its folder.

-That's it - you're up and running!
+**That's it - you're up and running!**

+To listen, using the default example configuration, point your netradio player at [http://localhost:8000/sm2_test] and you'll hear some example tunes playing (courtesy of the aweosme dudes at the creative commons-licensed [Dusted Wax Kingdom](https://dustedwax.org/) label).

 Keep reading to learn how to configure your own netradio station from scratch.